tarantool/tarantool/changelogs/unreleased/gh-7999-bootstrap-strategy-config.md

 ## feature/replication

-* You may now specify which node a replica should bootstrap from.
-In order to do so, set `box.cfg.bootstrap_strategy` to `'config'` and set the new `bootstrap_leader` configuration option to either the URI or UUID of the desired bootstrap leader.
+* Added a new `bootstrap_leader` configuration option to specify the node from which a replica should bootstrap.
+To do this, set `box.cfg.bootstrap_strategy` to `'config'` and set `bootstrap_leader` value to either the URI or UUID of the desired bootstrap leader.
 For example:
   ```lua
     box.cfg{
         bootstrap_strategy = 'config',